-When Pilkington Eclipse AdvantageTM glass is used on the #2 surface of insulating glass units, no edge deletion of the reflective coating is required.
-Test results to date indicate that Pilkington Eclipse AdvantageTM is compatible with typical polysulfide, urethane and silicone IG sealants.
-The fabricator of Pilkington Eclipse AdvantageTM has the ultimate responsibility of testing to ensure that the proper sealant is used for each application.
+When Pilkington Solar-E[TM] glass is used in insulating glass units no edge deletion of the coating is required.
+Test results to date indicate that Pilkington Solar-E[TM] glass is compatible with typical polysulfide, urethane and silicone IG sealants.
+The fabricator of Pilkington Solar-E[TM] glass has the ultimate responsibility of testing to ensure that the proper sealant is used for each application.
 Specific questions concerning compatibility should be directed to, and confirmed with, the individual sealant manufacturers.